avatarsdk/metaperson-unity-rendering-sample/README.md

 We recommend you to set **8x Anti Aliasing** and maximum **shadows** resolution.
 Also, we disabled **Shadow Cascades** for this sample.

 ![Quality Settings](./Documentation/Images/quality_settings.png "Quality Settings")

+## Support

+If you have any questions or issues with the plugin, please contact us <support@avatarsdk.com>.